 The FGL program has been selected by MEXT for a new program aimed at government-sponsored students.
-As a result, starting in FY 2021, FGL will be able to accept 8 government-sponsored students each year for three years.
+As a result, starting in FY 2024, FGL will be able to accept 8 government-sponsored students each year for three years.
 The objective of this program is to create an educational system based on cooperation between three undergraduate schools that will foster leaders in the field of global sustainable and diverse industry and society while driving innovation in university education.

 Those who enter FGL as government-sponsored students will also belong to this new program.
 Therefore, in addition to the curricula of their undergraduate schools, the government-sponsored students will have to fulfill the requirements of this program as well.
 The program requirements (i.e. requirements for receiving government sponsorship) consist of nine or ten credits in the below six subjects.
 For details of each subject, please see the syllabus.
-(From 1. to 3. below are General Education subjects.
-In the above table, they are indicated by an asterisk (\) to the right of the subject names.)
+From 1. to 4. below are General Education subjects.

-- 1. Study Abroad Program A [1 credit] General Education Subjects - 2.
-Introduction to Academic Learning [2 credits] General Education Subjects - 3.
-Life and Nature (Study of Nature, Life and Technology) [2 credits] General Education Subjects - 4.
-Science, Technology, and Industry in Japan [1 credit] Specialized Subjects - 5.
-Multidisciplinary Internship [1 credit] Specialized Subjects - 6.
-Digital Entrepreneurship Seminar [2 credits] General Education Subjects
+- 1. Introduction to Academic Learning [2 credits] General Education Subjects - 2.
+Life and Nature (Study of Nature, Life and Technology) [2 credits] General Education Subjects - 3.
+Study Abroad Program A [1 credit] General Education Subjects - 4.
+Digital Entrepreneurship Seminar [2 credits] General Education Subjects - 5.
+Science, Technology, and Industry in Japan [1 credit] Specialized Subjects - 6.
+Multidisciplinary Internship [1 credit] Specialized Subjects